UniprJRC/tdist-MCD/README.md

 # tdist-MCD

-Code to reproduce the figures of paper:
+Code to reproduce the figures and outcomes of the paper:

 # Robust distances and multivariate outlier detection under heavy tails
 # Main manuscript and Supplementary Information